krzysieqq/gitlab-cicd/README.md

     - `SSH_PORT` should store your server port
 5. Minimal Gitlab setup is complete.
 Now we need to prepare our project.
 First, we should set up our repository with a local project.
 Because we have an existing project, if we try to clone git inside a folder with files, it could throw an error: `fatal: destination path '.' already exists and is not an empty directory.`.
-    So we need to do it differently way f.g.
+    So we need to do it differently way e.g.
     `git clone git@gitlab.com:<you gitlab repo>.git temp && mv temp/.git . && rm -rf temp`
     or use one of [other solutions](https://stackoverflow.com/questions/2411031/how-do-i-clone-into-a-non-empty-directory) like init repo and add origin.